Ethen-007/Cryptic_Canvas/README.md

 5. **Link Videos:** Similar to linking images, you can also provide links to videos hosted online, and our colorizer will work its magic on them.

 6. **Live Video Colorization:** Take your colorization experience to the next level with our live video colorization feature.
-Simply point your camera at the scene you want to colorize, and watch as the colors pop on your device's screen.
+This is mostly built for security cameras to show the video in color even at night.

 ## Getting Started